 You’ve come to the right place!
 All ShippingEasy users, regardless of plan level, have access to USPS Commercial rates.
 These rates are discounted USPS rates you don’t have to negotiate yourself!
 You can save up to 89% over USPS Retail Rates, so you can save money on shipping all of your delicious baked goods to customers.

 What are holiday shipping deadlines?

 Holiday shipping deadlines are the latest possible dates for you to ship your baked goods to arrive by the holidays.
 These dates range from carrier to carrier and can even vary depending on the service.
 Don’t know where to find them?
 We’ve got you!
-You can find the domestic shipping deadlines for USPS, UPS, and FedEx in our 2022 Holiday Shipping Deadlines for the US blog, and the international USPS shipping deadlines in our 2022 USPS International Shipping Deadlines blog.
+You can find the domestic shipping deadlines for USPS, UPS, and FedEx in our 2023 Holiday Shipping Deadlines for the US blog.

 For an easy bookmark, here’s our 2022 Holiday Shipping Deadlines for the US blog.

 We’ve cooked up some of the best advice we could find from USPS to guide you in shipping your baked goods.
 Keeping supplies like foil, plastic wrap, wax paper, and/or parchment paper will help prevent your baked goods from spoiling or sticking together.
 Choosing carrier services like USPS Priority MailⓇ will get your baked goods to your chosen destination quickly and with tracking information.
 Pay special attention to those USPS holiday shipping deadlines as well so that your treats will make it for the holidays!